cliffordlab/cliffordlab.github.io/publications.md

 <td><div class="citation_container">
 <input type="checkbox" class="toggle-button" id="ArvindRaghu_2015_Lessonsfrom">
 <div class="citation">
-Raghu A, Praveen D, Peiris D, Tarassenko L, Clifford G. <a href="https://drive.google.com/file/d/1dZQWtqrerXf5VJ9sxSVzerOykmUFML6I/view?usp=sharing">"Lessons from the evaluation of a clinical decision support tool for cardiovascular disease risk management in rural india" in <i>Technologies for Development: What is Essential?</i></a>.
+Raghu A, Praveen D, Peiris D, Tarassenko L, Clifford GD. <a href="https://drive.google.com/file/d/1dZQWtqrerXf5VJ9sxSVzerOykmUFML6I/view?usp=sharing">"Lessons from the evaluation of a clinical decision support tool for cardiovascular disease risk management in rural india" in <i>Technologies for Development: What is Essential?</i></a>.
 2015. pp. 199-209.
 </div>
 <div class="bibtex_source"><pre>@inbook{ArvindRaghu_2015_Lessonsfrom,
-    author = "Raghu, Arvind and Praveen, Devarsetty and Peiris, David and Tarassenko, Lionel and Clifford, Gari", title = "Lessons from the evaluation of a clinical decision support tool for cardiovascular disease risk management in rural india", date = "2015",
+    author = "Raghu, Arvind and Praveen, Devarsetty and Peiris, David and Tarassenko, Lionel and Clifford, Gari D", title = "Lessons from the evaluation of a clinical decision support tool for cardiovascular disease risk management in rural india", date = "2015",
     booktitle = "Technologies for Development: What is Essential?",